sekipaolo/pypingdom/README.md

 # Maintenance windows

 Since Pingdom don't allow to create maintenance windows through the REST Api, we interact with the Website for it.
-Therefore you this feature is hightly fragile and can break at any monment due to frontent changes on Pingdom website.
+Therefore this feature is hightly fragile and can break at any monment due to frontent changes on Pingdom website.

 ## Check maintenance: